Preloader Close

 Brick Doctor can help you prioritize any necessary brick repair issues and give you a free written estimate for restoring your home’s brickwork to its original (or even improved) beauty and function.

-Proper Brick Matching is essential.
 Damaged, cracked, or severely deteriorated brick should almost always be sawed out of the wall and replaced with new units.
 If you don’t have extra matching bricks, leave it to us to find the best available match.

 Brick Doctor’s large inventory of rare and hard-to-find brick, and expertise in finding or creating special colors and textures is critical to the process.

-Trust us, “Brick that don’t match will look like a patch.”
-Many of our projects include re-doing such repairs performed by others.
+Trust us, “Brick that don’t match will look like a patch. ” Many of our projects include re-doing such repairs performed by others.
 Here are more tips on brick and mortar matching.

-Repairing Mortar.
 The technique for repairing mortar properly, or “repointing,” is similar to a dentist’s repair on a tooth’s cavity—the doctor doesn’t simply fill the cavity in a one-step procedure.
 Voids and deteriorated or cracked mortar joints must first be ground or chiseled out to a minimum depth of 5/8” and the cavity cleaned out thoroughly.

 For repairs, mortar should be pre-shrunk, and the cavity moistened before placing the new mortar.
 These steps take additional time but help to insure proper bonding of the original mortar to the new mortar, and helps prevent shrinking as it dries.
 Mortar should be custom-blended to match existing, without using unauthorized additives such as latex.